 27 February 2010: Steyning Showcase – where 10:10 had a display and met with a large number of local community groups and members of the public.

-12 January 2010: A planning meeting was held on to agree Objectives and Ground Rules for the Campaign, and to put together an initial list of Proposed Activities and Events.
+12 January 2010: A planning meeting was held to agree Objectives and Ground Rules for a new organisation, the Steyning 10:10 Climate Action Group, and to put together an initial list of Proposed Activities and Events.

 2 December 2009: To launch the campaign, the film “The Age of Stupid” was shown at the Steyning Centre.
 The idea of mounting a 10:10 campaign in Steyning received a strong endorsement from the 80-plus people who came.
-Click here to see their feedback on the film – overall it scored a very respectable 7.6 out of 10.
 If you missed the film, it’s available on DVD.